carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 :::::::::::::::::::::::: solution
 ## Mac

-On the Mac, there is no Anaconda Prompt, thus once the anaconda installation is complete, start up a terminal session.
+On the Mac, there is no Anaconda Prompt application, thus once the anaconda installation has been completed.
+Simply start a terminal session and the session should look like:

-You should get a terminal session looking like:

 ```code
 The default interactive shell is now zsh.